PedroHeeger/boot/dio/blockchain/boot_027/01.06-dp/README.md

 <a href="https://github.com/PedroHeeger/main" target="_blank">
     <img align="right" src="https://github-readme-stats.vercel.app/api/pin/?username=PedroHeeger&repo=main&show_owner=true&bg_color=000000&title_color=FFA726&text_color=e5f7ef&icon_color=FFA726&border_color=000" alt="Main Repo" />

-This is my main repository where I talk a little more about myself and explain my GitHub account.
+<p>This is my main repository where I talk a little more about myself and explain my GitHub account.
 In this repository, three sub-folders are available.
 One with all the certificates that I obtained in some events and educational experiences carried out.
 Another sub-folder with all the certificates that I obtained in language courses.
 The last sub-folder, with all the reports and dashboards that I developed in the studies carried out.
-You can access them through the links below.
+You can access them through the links below.<p>